DuqueDeTuring/books2explore/readme.md

 - Chaos: A Very Short Introduction by Lenny Smith
 - Chaos: Making a New Science.
 By James Gleick
 - Chaos: The Making of a New Science James Gleick
-- Charmin To Go Seat Covers	Charmin To Go Seat Covers
 - Children of Ruin.
 By Adrian Tchaikovsky
 - Children of Time.
 By Adrian Tchaikovsky
 - Chip War: The Fight for the World's Most Critical Technology.
 Chris Miller